gitjuba/javascript-roguelike/LOG.md

 When I get to implementing wayfinding, I'll probably generate a Dijkstra map of the level, which tells me the distances between walkable points.
 That should enable some level diagnostics.

 Hmm, I've been using `cancelAnimationFrame` wrong, I've given it as argument the function which I've passed to `requestAnimationFrame` earlier.
 One is supposed to pass it the _handle_ (a number) returned by the request function.

+## 2022-04-19

+The online hall of fame should accept POST requests with new entry as payload and return the top 8 (what currently fits one screen).

+I'll implement it using ExpressJS and SQLite, through the NodeJS `sqlite3` library.